 The proliferation of various technologies, such as Non-Volatile RAM (NVRAM) and HBM, has ushered in a diverse landscape of systems characterized by varying tiers of main memory.
 Extending traditional Non-Uniform Memory Architecture (NUMA), these systems necessitate the movement of data across memory classes and locations to leverage the distinct properties offered by the available technologies.
 The responsibility for maintaining optimal data placement falls upon the CPU, resulting in a reduction of available cycles for computational tasks.
 To mitigate this strain, certain current-generation Intel server processors feature the Intel Data Streaming Accelerator (DSA), to which certain data operations may be offloaded [1].
-This work undertakes the challenge of optimizing data locality in heterogeneous memory architectures, utilizing the DSA.
+This thesis undertakes the challenge of optimizing data locality in heterogeneous memory architectures, utilizing the DSA.

-The primary objective of this thesis is twofold.
+The primary objectives of this thesis are twofold.
 Firstly, it involves a comprehensive analysis and characterization of the architecture of the Intel DSA.
-Secondly, the focus extends to the application of DSA in the domain-specific context of QdP to accelerate database queries [2].
+Secondly, the focus extends to the application of DSA in the domain-specific context of Query-driven Prefetching (QdP) to accelerate database queries [2].

-We introduce significant contributions to the field.
+This work introduces significant contributions to the field.
 Notably, the design and implementation of an offloading cache represent a key highlight, providing an interface for leveraging the strengths of tiered storage with minimal integration efforts.
-The development efforts resulted in an architecture applicable to any use case requiring NUMA-aware data movement with offloading support to the DSA.
+Its design and implementation make up a large part of this work.
+This resulted in an architecture applicable to any use case requiring NUMA-aware data movement with offloading support to the DSA.
 Additionally, the thesis includes a detailed examination and analysis of the strengths and weaknesses of the DSA through microbenchmarks.
 These benchmarks serve as practical guidelines, offering insights for the optimal application of DSA in various scenarios.
-To our knowledge, this thesis stands as the first scientific work to extensively evaluate the DSA in a multi-socket system, provide benchmarks for programming through the Intel Data Mover Library (Intel DML), and evaluate performance for data movement from DDR-SDRAM to HBM.
+To our knowledge, this thesis stands as the first scientific work to extensively evaluate the DSA in a multi-socket system, provide benchmarks for programming through the Intel Data Mover Library (Intel DML) and evaluate performance for data movement from DDR-SDRAM to High Bandwidth Memory (HBM).

-We begin the work by furnishing the reader with pertinent technical information necessary to understand the subsequent sections of this work in Chapter 2.
+We begin the work by furnishing the reader with pertinent technical information necessary for understanding the subsequent sections of this work in Chapter 2.
 Background is given for HBM and QdP, followed by a detailed account of the DSAs architecture along with an available programming interface.
 Additionally, guidance on system setup and configuration is provided.
 Subsequently, Chapter 3 analyses the strengths and weaknesses of the DSA through microbenchmarks.
 Each benchmark is elaborated upon in detail, and usage guidance is drawn from the results.
 Chapters 4 and 5 elucidate the practical aspects of the work, including the development of the interface and implementation of the cache, shedding light on specific design considerations and implementation challenges.
 We comprehensively assess the implemented solution by providing concrete data on gains for an exemplary database query in Chapter 6.
 Finally, Chapter 7 reflects insights gained, and presents a review of the contributions and results of the preceding chapters.